justincalleja/justincalleja.github.io/source/_posts/elixir-streams-reload.md

 [4]
 ```

-Aren't we also able to just take 1 element using a list?
+What's different here?
 The difference is that the data you `take/2` from `stream` doesn't actually exist until you take it, whereas that from `[4, 5, 6]` exists in memory before ever calling `take/2` on it.
-Our `stream` could be getting this data from a database or a REST API.
+Granted, in this case, `stream` is lazily producing data from a list data source which exists in memory (i.e. `[1, 2, 3]`).
+This might make the distinction a little more nuanced for this particular example, but what's important to keep in mind is that the actual values the `stream` produces (`1`, `2`, and `3`) *don't exist* in memory until the stream is actually consumed.
+Our `stream` could just as easily be feeding our program data from a database or a REST API instead of an in-memory data structure.

 For example, it could be giving `Enum.take/2` data it got from its first HTTP request to Github's REST API.
-If `take/2` doesn't want more than 30 repos, than `stream` only ever needs to make 1 HTTP request.
+If `take/2` doesn't want more than 30 repos, then `stream` only ever needs to make 1 HTTP request.
 If `take/2` wants more, `stream` would have to paginate as necessary but at least `take/2` doesn't have to wait until `stream` makes enough requests to exhaust the number of repos for a particular organization before it starts receiving data from `stream`.

 That is exactly what we want for the Elixir API we'll be writing.